ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/uk-price-paid.md

 We will use `clickhouse-local` tool for data preprocessing and `clickhouse-client` to upload it.

-In this example, we define the structure of source data from the CSV file and specidy a query to preprocess the data with `clickhouse-local`.
+In this example, we define the structure of source data from the CSV file and specify a query to preprocess the data with `clickhouse-local`.

 The preprocessing is:
 - splitting the postcode to two different columns `postcode1` and `postcode2` that is better for storage and queries;